• Skip to primary navigation

 Dice the bread, toss with olive oil, garlic powder, and salt and pepper.
 Then spread the cubes on a baking sheet and bake for about 15 minutes until crunchy.

-For the dressing start by mincing your garlic and mash it with the salt and pepper.
+For the dressing start by mincing your garlic and mashing it with salt and pepper.
 Add the *egg yolk and beat with a hand blender for 30 seconds to a minute until it is pale yellow.
 While continuing to beat on high SLOWLY drizzle in the olive oil.

 There is a risk that your dressing may “break” at this point if you go too quickly with the oil and you may have to start over.
 Slow and steady wins the race here.